HoffsMH/go-utils/taskell.md

 - rm program that encrypts and provides native restoration
 - rm program that automatically prunes oldest data first and also a limit on the total size of the trash bin
 - time series data aggregation on system resources, so I can see what is eating up all my cpu, hopefully can hook it up to grafan
+- revive linter integration
+- argv
+- go mod vendor
+- go mod tidy
+- go testify
+- look for places where it would be good to log.Fatal
+- delve debugger

 ## Doing